githubpartners/microsoft-learn/github/introduction-to-github-copilot/includes/1-introduction.md

 By the end of this module, you'll be able to:

-- Learn the basics about GitHub Copilot
+- Understand the differences between GitHub Copilot, GitHub Copilot X, and Github Copilot for Business
-- Learn how to test and secure your code using GitHub Copilot
+- Learn how to get started and configure GitHub Copilot
-- Enable GitHub Copilot for Business for your enterprise
-- Learn how to configure GitHub Copilot
+- Comprehend how to test and secure your code using GitHub Copilot
 - Troubleshoot GitHub Copilot

 ## Prerequisites